 Unpaid Interns and Federal Labor Laws

-Every employer must pay every employee engaged in commerce the current federal minimum wage and overtime rate (or the state’s current minimum wage, if higher).
+Every employer must pay every employee who in any workweek is engaged in commerce the current federal minimum wage and overtime rate (or the state’s current minimum wage, if higher).
 Overtime, is a rate not less than 1 1/2 times the regular rate for a workweek longer than 40 hours.

-One minor exception is for newly hired employees who are less than 20 years old.
-They may be paid during the first 90 consecutive calendar days a wage which is not less than $4.25 an hour.
+One minor exception is for?employees?under?20?years old.
+Newly hired employees who are less than 20 years old may be paid during the first 90 consecutive calendar days after such employee is initially employed, a wage which is not less than $4.25 an hour.

 Therefore, if an unpaid intern is an employee under the law they must be paid minimum wage and overtime.
 If an unpaid intern is not an employee, then they do not have to be paid.

 Courts have repeatedly held over the years that covered employees are unable to waive their rights to the minimum wage and overtime protections granted under the FLSA, and that any such waiver is void as against public policy.

 Allowing FLSA rights to be waived by agreement would nullify one of the primary purposes for enacting the statute which was to protect certain basic employee rights from being violated by employers who are often in more powerful bargaining positions.

 The purposes of the FLSA require that it be applied even to those who would decline its protections.
 If an exception to the Act were carved out for employees willing to work “voluntarily,” employers might be able to use superior bargaining power to coerce employees to make such assertions, or to waive their protections under the Act.

 Such exceptions to coverage would affect many more people than those workers directly at issue in this case and would be likely to exert a general downward pressure on wages in competing businesses.

 4. ?
 Am I covered by the FLSA?